M-Files/Developer-Portal/Samples-And-Libraries/Samples/Processes/Client-To-Server-Communication/index.md

 ![A child application displayed under its parent in the M-Files Admin tool]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/Distributing-Child-Applications/parent-child-applications.png)

-<p class="note">Technically the User Interface Extensibility Framework application can be uninstalled through the M-Files Admin tool, but it will be re-installed automatically when the vault restarts.</p>
+Technically the User Interface Extensibility Framework application can be uninstalled through the M-Files Admin tool, but it will be re-installed automatically when the vault restarts.
+{:.note}

 ## Automating the build of the UIX application